georgewlkly/georgewlkly.github.io/speaking.md

 ### Upcoming Speaking Engagements

-* 🇬🇧 3 July 2025: Presentation at the Publishers Licensing Services conference
+* 🇮🇪 14 November 2025: Keynote address on AI and publishing, Irish Publishera Conference, Dublin
+* 🇺🇸 30 September 2025: Panellist for BISG Webinar on

 ### Past Speaking Engagements

 #### 2025

+* 🇬🇧 16 September 2025: Chairing panel on AI and GEO at the Independent Publishers Guild Autumn Conference
+* 🇬🇧 3 July 2025: Presentation at the Publishers Licensing Services conference
 * 🇬🇧 5 June 2025: Panelist for Open Institutional Publishing Association webinar on AI and publishing
 * 🇬🇧 29 March 2025: Masterclass on AI and writing for the Arvon Foundation
 * 🇪🇸 20 March 2025: Presentation on AI and publishing, Parix IA, Madrid